Ashkon Software LLC

 Buyback - Stock Trading Glossary

-Buyback, also known as a stock repurchase, is an action taken by a company to buy back its own shares from the open market or from its shareholders.
-This process involves the company using its own funds to purchase outstanding shares of its own stock, which are then removed from the total number of outstanding shares in circulation.
+A buyback, also known as a stock repurchase, is an action taken by a company to repurchase its own shares from the open market or directly from shareholders.
+In this process, the company uses its own funds to buy back outstanding shares, which are then removed from circulation.

 Many top companies have engaged in share buybacks in recent years.
 Here are a few examples: